 The Baltimore Tree Trust was founded in 2009 with one goal in mind, to "Transform Baltimore with Trees".
 In January 2011 the organization began working in the McElderry Park neighborhood.
-The final tree was planted on April 24, 2015 totaling 464 new trees that were planted, more than doubling the existing tree canopy in this one neighborhood.
+The final tree was planted on April 24, 2015 totaling 464 new trees that were planted, more than doubling the existing tree canopy in this neighborhood.
 This Trees for Public Health (TPH) neighborhood-pilot project serves as our model for restoring the city's tree canopy.
 TPH is a program that removes impervious surface and plants street trees within the public right-of-way in neighborhoods with low tree canopy percentage.

-Spring 2013 BTT, partnering with Baltimore City Forestry Conservancy District Board, launched the TreeKeepers (TK) program.
+Spring 2013 BTT, partnering with Baltimore City Forestry Conservancy District Board, launched the Baltimore TreeKeepers (TK) program.
 TreeKeepers educates residents and increases their participation in the care of city trees.

 Summer 2015, BTT launched Putting Down Roots (PDR), a tree planting partnership with private property owners and the Archdiocese of Baltimore to increase the overall urban canopy.
 To date we have planted hundreds of trees on private properties throughout the city.